elmahdirami535/Commands/README.md

-clone the reposeterie in your local machine using git clone Run the script run_me.sh  by entreing the command ./run_me.sh , and then you can use the commands
+clone the reposeterie in your local machine using git clone Run the script run_me.sh  by entreing the command ./first_run , and then you can use the commands note : we will update the package in any time so pls run the command update when it's recomanded to do that

 pp == ls -lai
 update == to update all the packages and solve errors